limon-l/book-courier-client/README.md

 ## 📖 Project Overview

-**BookCourier** (branded as LightHouse) is a sophisticated full-stack library management and delivery system.
+**BookCourier** is a sophisticated full-stack library management and delivery system.
 It bridges the gap between traditional libraries and modern convenience, allowing users to borrow or purchase books online and have them delivered to their doorstep.

 The platform features a multi-role system (**User, Librarian, Admin**), real-time order tracking, secure payments via Stripe, and a modern, responsive user interface with dark mode support.